The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 Yes.
 Just like any company, your new company will be able to borrow funds from any financial institution or third-party to help finance your business.
 The borrowing of funds will not trigger a prohibited transaction under Internal Revenue Code Section 4975.

-Is Rollover Business Startups/401(k) Business Financing difficult to administer?
+Is ROBS difficult to administer?

 Not at all.
-IRA Financial Group has developed a process that ensures speed and compliance, by using standardized procedures that work via phone, e-mail, fax, and mail.
+IRA Financial has developed a process that ensures speed and compliance, by using standardized procedures that work via phone, e-mail, fax, and mail.
 Working directly with our in-house tax and ERISA professionals, your funds will be ready for investment into your new or existing business within 14-21 days.

 After reviewing a number of business acquisition structures that have been promoted by our competitors, in 2008, the IRS became concerned that the structures were not being properly established from an IRS and ERISA compliance standpoint.
 While having these compliance concerns, the IRS has always maintained the position that this type of structure is perfectly legal and not considered an abusive tax avoidance transaction.
-In the “Memorandum”, the IRS highlighted a number of compliance areas, which they believed were not being adequately followed by the promoters implementing the structure at that time.
+In the “Memorandum,” the IRS highlighted a number of compliance areas, which they believed were not being adequately followed by the promoters implementing the structure at that time.

 Is there an annual fee?

-In order to ensure the structure remains in compliance with the IRS and ERISA rules, IRA Financial Group requires all of its clients to use our annual tax compliance and record-keeping service.
+In order to ensure the structure remains in compliance with the IRS and ERISA rules, IRA Financial requires all of its clients to use our annual tax compliance and record-keeping service.
 Our monthly fee includes tax advice on the structure and the 401(k) plan, as well as the delivery of new plan documents to remain compliant.
-IRA Financial Group will also help you with ERISA plan testing, the filing of IRS information returns, as well as the attainment of the business appraisal.
+IRA Financial will also help you with ERISA plan testing, the filing of IRS information returns, as well as the attainment of the business appraisal.

 Read More: Rollover Business Startups Compliance Rules

-What are the cons of Rollover Business Startups/ 401(k) Business Financing?
+What are the cons of ROBS?

 Failure – According to the Small Business Administration, about half of all new businesses fail within five years.
 Therefore, the biggest risk with ROBS is losing most, if not all, of your retirement savings due to a failed business venture.
 It’s imperative to make sure your business succeeds!

 Audit – After performing a ROBS, the IRS might look at you a little more closely.
 The chances of an audit are still slim, however they do increase.
-So long as you have a good facilitator (such as IRAFG), you should be okay even if the IRS starts looking into you.
+So long as you have a good facilitator (such as IRA Financial), you should be okay even if the IRS starts looking into you.

 Losing out on Potential Gains – Once you move your money out of your current retirement plan, it’s no longer earning money for you.
 Great years in the Stock Market can yield 10-15% earnings.
 Additionally, you lose the power of compounding.
 On the other hand, during a down year, you won’t lose money either.